PatrickEMcLean/DungeonMerchantStory/00-NewIntro.md

 "Well, I understand, you were upset, it's just a raiding party.
 Probably do the old town some good.
 A little raiding.
 Till up the soil, attract more adventurer's.
 Defend good ol' Robrecht."

+"No, no that's not the point.
+You see, old boy, I mean to drive you out.
+Work salt into the earth so nothing will ever grow here again.
+A few thousand Orcs."

 ---

 At first I though they would stop coming.
 You know, after most of the first wave fell into my traps and my pets had taken out the survivors.
 But they just kept coming.
 An endless horde of them.